milaboratory/platforma-helm-charts/README.md

     serviceAccount: "my-gcs-service-account@my-gcp-project-id.iam.gserviceaccount.com"
 ```

+#### Primary Storage validation (important)

+Exactly one of `primaryStorage.s3.enabled`, `primaryStorage.fs.enabled`, or `primaryStorage.gcs.enabled` must be true.
+The chart validates this at render time and will fail if none or multiple are enabled.

 ### Data Libraries

 Data libraries allow you to mount additional datasets into the application.
 You can configure multiple libraries of different types.